Ayesha124-star/Ayesha124-star/README.md

 ## At a glance

-Developer with a strong CS foundation (CGPA 3.57, COMSATS) who builds and ships across three stacks: Flutter mobile apps with Firebase backends, deployed ML pipelines using TensorFlow and HuggingFace, and relational/NoSQL database systems.
+Developer with a strong CS foundation who builds and ships across three stacks: Flutter mobile apps with Firebase backends, deployed ML pipelines using TensorFlow and HuggingFace, and relational/NoSQL database systems.
 8+ completed projects, 10+ certifications, straight-A Cambridge academic record.

 ---

 ## About Me

-I build things that are real and deployable — Flutter apps backed by Firebase, live Flask APIs serving ML inference, and databases designed for production.
+I build things that are real and deployable , Flutter apps backed by Firebase, live Flask APIs serving ML inference, and databases designed for production.
 My work spans mobile, deep learning, NLP, and data systems.
 I care about clean architecture and outcomes that hold up beyond the demo.

 ---